Ipswich Road, Brisbane: Yeronga

 In Yeronga the road passes the heritage-listed Yeronga Memorial Park and the heritage-listed Yeronga Fire Station.

 The Ipswich Road is the boundary between Annerley and Yeronga in the vicinity of the Yeronga Memorial Park (Annerley being on the east, Yeronga on the west).

 Moorooka

 At Moorooka the major arterial road called Beaudesert Road branches to the south east through the industrial suburbs of Salisbury and Acacia Ridge continuing on to the northern outskirts of Logan City.
-It is when Beaudesert Road crosses the Logan Motorway that Beaudesert Road becomes the Mount Lindesay Highway, which continues through to Logan, Jimboomba, Beaudesert and Mount Lindesay and beyond to the Queensland-New South Wales border.
+It is when Beaudesert Road crosses the Logan Motorway that Beaudesert Road becomes the Mount Lindesay Highway, which continues through to Logan, Jimboomba, Beaudesert and Mount Lindesay and beyond to the Queensland–New South Wales border.

 South from this intersection the road is lined with numerous car sale yards and is known as the Moorooka Magic Mile of Motors.

 Rocklea

-At Rocklea the road becomes the upgraded Ipswich Motorway after crossing over the Beenleigh railway line.
+As it enters Rocklea, the road crosses over the Beenleigh railway line via the Rocklea Overpass.
+It then continues to the Granard Road interchange, where it becomes the upgraded Ipswich Motorway.